Business registration for the Nordmark Werke

 Snake venom as medication

 A warehouse on the Nordmark site is being converted to a modern High-Tech Farm for Malay Pit Vipers.
 In particular the climate technology represents a challenge for Nordmark’s engineers, as these snakes are very sensitive to climate fluctuations.
 From these Malay pit vipers, the company obtains the blood coagulation inhibitor Ancrod.
+The snake venom was colleted in this snake farm until 2019.

 Eighty years of success as a result of continuous further development